-Super Bowl 2021 MVP odds started showing up at sportsbooks on January 6, 2021 and are slimmed to players on the Chiefs, Packers, Tampa Bay Buccaneers, and Buffalo Bills.
+Super Bowl 2021 MVP odds started showing up at sportsbooks on January 6, 2021 and slimmed to the top talents for the Chiefs and Bucs once the Big Game matchup was set.

 How is the Super Bowl MVP decided?